Andrew-71/hibiscus/README.md

 username=admin  # Your username
 password=admin  # Your password
-port=7101  # What port to run on (probably leave on 7101 if using docker) timezone=UTC    # IANA Time zone database identifier ("UTC", Local", "Europe/Moscow" etc.), Defaults to UTC if can't parse. log_to_file=false   # Whether to write logs to a file (located in <config-dir>/log.txt) enable_scram=false  # Whether the app should shut down if there are 3 or more failed login attempts within 100 seconds
+port=7101  # What port to run on (probably leave on 7101 if using docker) timezone=Local    # IANA Time zone database identifier ("UTC", Local", "Europe/Moscow" etc.), Defaults to Local if can't parse. log_to_file=false   # Whether to write logs to a file (located in <config-dir>/log.txt) enable_scram=false  # Whether the app should shut down if there are 3 or more failed login attempts within 100 seconds